denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 G. The eat() method in Primate is correctly hidden on line 12.
 H. The eat() method in Primate is correctly overloaded on line 12.

+**My Answer: H**
+**Correct Answer: E,F**

+**The eat() method is private in the Mammal class.
+Since it is not inherited in the Primate class, it is neither overridden nor overloaded, making options A and B incorrect.
+The drink() method in Mammal is correctly hidden in the Monkey class, as the signature is the same and both are static, making option D correct and option C incorrect.
+The version in the Monkey class throws a new exception, but it is unchecked; therefore, it is allowed.
+The dance() method in Mammal is correctly overloaded in the Monkey class because the signaturesare not the same, making option E incorrect and option F correct.**

 ---

 19. What is the output of the following code?